bahaaador/Bluetooth-USB-HID-Relay/README.md

 Tested with DietPi 64bit as host and Windows 10 and MacOS USB clients to which the keyboard and mouse were connected.
 No issues with latency or input delay.
 My friend have been using this setup for a few days now and it works great.

+## Issues and Support

+Found a bug or have a suggestion?
+Please feel free to create an issue on GitHub!
+I'm actively maintaining this project and would be happy to look into any problems or improvements you identify.
+While this is a personal project, I'm committed to helping others get it working and making it better.

+Your feedback and contributions help make this project more reliable for everyone! 💜
 ## References

 - [Adafruit Guide: Turning your Raspberry Pi Zero into a USB Gadget](https://cdn-learn.adafruit.com/downloads/pdf/turning-your-raspberry-pi-zero-into-a-usb-gadget.pdf)